chuenwei0129/learn-rust/docs/index.md

 ---
-title: nes-react
+title: react-component-patterns
 hero:
-  title: nes-react
+  title: react-component-patterns
-  desc: 🏆 nes-react is a react component that is using NES.css.
+  desc: 🏆 react-component-patterns is a react component that is using NES.css.
   actions:
     - text: Getting Started
       link: /components